 Newly planted or transplanted maples are most susceptible to leaf wilt.
 This is especially common in the first summer after planting.

-This is due to the fact that the roots of a young maple are not yet developed.
-As a result, it is difficult for it to get the necessary amount of water on its own.
+This is because the roots of a young maple are not yet developed.
+As a result, it isn’t easy to get the necessary amount of water on its own.

 How to fix

-To avoid leaf wilting, plant or transplant Japanese Maple only in early spring.
-During transplanting, try to do as little root damage as possible.
-Transplant on a cloudy day instead of a sunny day.
+Plant or transplant Japanese Maple only in early spring to avoid leaf wilting.
+Do as minor root damage as possible during transplanting—transplant on a cloudy day instead of a sunny day.

 If a newly planted Japanese maple wilts, shade it with an umbrella or shading net.
 The shade should remain over the maple all summer.